The Soldier's Details

 McCudden’s fatherJohn Patrick died in June 1947.
 From Kalgoorlie Miner.

 Wally McCudden’s parents John Patrick and Emma Ann Foote married 1897 in WA.
-John McCudden was born about 1867 at Wattle Flats, a NSW mining town and Emma Foote was born SA in1879.
+John McCudden was born about 1867 at Wattle Flats, a NSW mining town and Emma Foote was born SA in 1879.
 She died at Esperance in 1954.
-They had a large family with several children dying in infancy.
+Wally was their first born child/son.
+He was followed by Eileen, Kathleen, Redmond ‘Reddie’ and Clifton who died at 12 months.
 The McCudden family resided at Norseman, Kalgoorlie and Esperance.

 Above a happy departure from Esperance where best mates Wally and White spent their last leave.